pgiardiniere/personal-site/src/lib/posts/draft-softmax-classification.md

 * Browse the full [cs231n series](http://pc2:5173/blog/category/cs231n).
 * See the source code in the [softmax](https://github.com/pgiardiniere/cs231n/blob/main/assignment1/softmax.ipynb) notebook.

-New notes are found exclusively in info boxes like this one.
+New comments are found exclusively in info boxes like this one.

 </Info>